 Once you finish treatment, it can feel like your safety net is gone.
 But don't worry, that's normal and things will improve.
-To help you out, ask your oncologist's office for a Survivorship Care Plan (SCP).
+Ask your oncologist's office for a Survivorship Care Plan (SCP) so you are prepared going forward.

 Some offices may not offer it automatically, so don't be afraid to speak up and ask for one.
-SCPs are a great way to make sure you're getting the best care, especially if you're young.
+An SCP is a great way to make sure you're getting the best ongoing care, especially if you're young.
 Plus, if your doctors retire, move, or sell their practice, you'll still have the SCP to refer to.
 You can access it online or get a printed copy.
 Having a plan is empowering and feels comforting as you forge ahead.